The video experts blog

 - Action content

-If all this still seems confusing to you, try using a lower FPS value to ensure your live-stream plays without lag for your viewers.
+If all this still seems confusing to you, try using a lower FPS value to ensure your live stream plays without lag for your viewers.
 Unless a specific requirement calls for a higher FPS, steer clear of it.
 For newbie broadcasters, a simple rule of thumb to keep in mind is:

-You can get away with lower FPS (which would also lower the amount of bandwidth you are using) if you are streaming slow-motion content.
+You can get away with lower FPS (which would also lower the bandwidth you are using) if you are streaming slow-motion content.
 You will probably want a higher FPS to make the motion feel more fluid if there is heavy motion.

 Frame Rates and Live Streaming FPS